-Appl ication No This Agreement, ("Agreement") is entered into by and between Waverly Utilities ("Utility) and, ("Customer").
-Customer and Utility are referenced in this Agreement collectively as "Parties" and individually as "Party."
-Recitals Iowa WHEREAS, Utility is a municipal electric utility engaged in the retail sale of electricity in the state of ; WHEREAS, Customer owns or desires to install, own and operate an electric Generating Facility; Agreement NOW, THEREFORE, in consideration of the covenants and promises herein, the Parties mutually as follows: 2 This Agreement governs the terms and conditions under which the Customer's Generating Facility will interconnect with and operate in parallel with the Utility's electrical system.
-DEFINITIONS: The definitions used in this Part are those found in Part 1, Section 2 of this Interconnection Standard.
-3 PARALLEL OPERATION Customer shall not commence parallel operation of the generating facility until written approval of the interconnection facilities has been given by Utility.
+Appl cation No This Agreement, (" Agreement ") is entered into by and between Waverly Utilities (" Utility) and , (" Customer ").
+Customer and Utility are referenced in thi Agreement collectively as "Parties" and individually as "Party."
+Recitals • VHEREAS, Utility is a municipal electric utility engaged in the retail sale of electricity in the state of

+WHEREAS, Customer owns or desires to install, own and operate an electric Generating Facility;

+Agreement

+NOW, THEREFORE, in consideration of the covenants and promises herein, the Parties mutually agree as follows:

+1. SCOPE OF AGREEMENT

+This Agreement governs the terms and conditions under which the Customer's Generating Facility will interconnect with and operate in parallel with the Utility's electrical system.

+2. DEFINITIONS:

+Iowa;

+The definitions used in this Part are those found in Part 1, Section 2 of this Interconnection Standard.

+3. PARALLEL OPERATION

+Customer shall not commence parallel operation of the generating facility until written approval of the interconnection facilities has been given by Utility.
 Such approval shall not be unreasonably withheld.
 Utility shall have the right to have representatives present at the initial testing of Customer's protective apparatus.

+4. INTERCONNECTION COSTS

-4 INTERCONNECTION COSTS The Utility has estimated the costs, including overheads, for the purchase and construction of necessary System Upgrades to its Distribution System and has provided a detailed itemization of such costs in the attached description of the estimated System Upgrade costs.
+The Utility has estimated the costs, including overheads, for the purchase and construction of necessary System Upgrades to its Distribution System and has provided a detailed itemization of such costs in the attached description of the estimated System Upgrade costs.
 The Customer agrees to pay the costs upon receipt of the Utility's invoice within the timeframe indicated on the invoice.

-5 safety, emergencies, Force Majeure or compliance with Good Utility Practices
+5. INTERRUPTION OR REDUCTION OF DELIVERIES

-Utility may require Customer to interrupt or reduce deliveries when the Utility determines, in its sole discretion, that curtailment, interruption or reduction is necessary because of personnel
+Utility may require Customer to interrupt or reduce deliveries when the Utility determines, in its sole discretion, that curtailment, interruption or reduction is necessary because of personnel safety, emergencies, Force Majeure or compliance with Good Utility Practices